Moral and physical exhaustion, stress, burnout at work concept.

 Emotional burnout and chronic fatigue

-The term “burnout” was first coined by Dr. Herbert Freundenberger in the 1970s and is now recognized as a valid illness with a set of symptoms that can include many of those found in other illnesses, such as depression, anxiety, and PTSD.
-Burnout now even has a place in the latest international medical classification of diseases.
-According to research, in the United States and Europe, where the problem has been studied since the 1970s, one in three people experience burnout.
+The term "burnout" was first coined by Dr. Herbert Freundenberger in the 1970s and is now recognized as a valid illness with a set of symptoms that can include many of those found in other illnesses such as depression, anxiety, and PTSD.
+Burnout now even has its own place in the latest international medical reference book for classifying diseases.
+According to research, in the US and Europe, where the problem has been studied since the 1970s, one in three people experience professional burnout.

 Burnout occurs after prolonged exposure to chronic stress and leads to:

-Burnout syndrome is often accompanied by chronic fatigue syndrome (CFS), which is also a consequence of chronic stress.
-It can manifest as progressive fatigue, decreased performance; muscle weakness and muscle pain; prolonged subfebrile temperature (slight increase in body temperature), sore throat, poor tolerance of previously habitual loads; sleep disorders; headaches; forgetfulness; irritability; decreased mental activity and ability to concentrate,
+Emotional burnout syndrome is often accompanied by chronic fatigue syndrome (CFS), which is also a consequence of chronic stress.
+It can manifest itself as progressive fatigue, decreased performance; muscle weakness and muscle pain; prolonged subfebrile (a slight increase in body temperature), sore throat, poor tolerance to previously familiar activities; sleep disorders; headaches; forgetfulness; irritability; decreased mental activity and ability to concentrate,

-Emotional burnout is the result not only of accumulated fatigue, but also of the discrepancy between expectations of work results and actual reality, when professional activity loses its subjective meaning.
-As a result of chronic stress, these symptoms may also indicate the initial stage of chronic vascular insufficiency of the brain , leading to encephalopathy and early dementia.
+Emotional burnout is the result not only of accumulated fatigue, but also of a mismatch between expectations of work results and actual reality, when professional activity loses its subjective meaning.
+As a result of chronic stress, these symptoms may also indicate the initial stage. of chronic cerebral vascular insufficiencyleading to encephalopathy and early dementia.

-Researchers are now looking at ketamine infusions as an effective treatment for burnout and chronic fatigue.
-What’s more, they even consider it an “antidote” that can prevent the development of severe burnout complications.
+Researchers are currently looking at ketamine infusions as an effective treatment for burnout and chronic fatigue.
+Moreover, they even consider it an "antidote" that can prevent the development of severe burnout complications.

-According to Dr. Gerald Grass, director of the Ketamine Institute, “We see a lot of executives who initially come to us with traditional diagnoses of anxiety or depression, but when we listen to what they tell us, it becomes clear that they are suffering from burnout. from chronic work-related stress.”
-Many of these patients are in such dire straits that they can’t function optimally and are often at risk of leaving their jobs or being fired.
-And they often experience difficulties not only at work, but also at home, their families suffer as well.
+According to Dr. Gerald Grass, director of the Ketamine Institute, "We see many executives who initially come to us with traditional diagnoses of anxiety or depression, but when we listen to what they tell us, it becomes clear that they are suffering from burnout syndrome. due to chronic work-related stress."
+Many of these patients are in such a difficult position to function optimally and are often at risk of leaving their jobs or being fired.
+And they often experience difficulties not only at work but also at home, and their families suffer as well.

-Ketamine infusions, administered at the correct dose, in combination with other anti-stress therapies (primarily Neurohelp program ), can be an effective way to address these symptoms.
+Ketamine infusions, prescribed in the correct dose, in combination with other anti-stress therapies (primarily the Neurohelp program), can be an effective way to eliminate these symptoms.
 Often, after just one session of ketamine therapy, patients notice a rapid improvement in mood and a decrease in anxiety.
-Many report improved concentration and focus, reduced fatigue, and they become much more effective at work and at home.
-In fact, says Dr. Grass, recent studies have shown that ketamine infusion therapy can not only treat symptoms of burnout and PTSD, but may even prevent its onset.
+Many report improved concentration and ability to focus, reduced fatigue, and become much more effective at work and at home.
+In fact, says Dr. Grass, recent studies have shown that ketamine infusion treatment can not only treat the symptoms of burnout and PTSD, but can even prevent it from occurring.

-How does ketamine work for burnout and CCU?
+How does ketamine work for burnout and SAD?

-People with these symptoms are often prescribed antidepressants or anti-anxiety medications.
-Patients usually have to take them for weeks or months before they start to work, and only about 38% experience any improvement from the treatment.
-These medications need to build up in your body to have an effect.
-Ketamine works much faster: its effects on depression, anxiety, and PTSD occur within a few hours of infusion, and it is about 75% effective—twice as effective as traditional medications or treatments.
+People with these symptoms are often prescribed antidepressants or anxiety medications.
+Patients usually have to take them for several weeks or several months before they start to have an effect, and only about 38% experience any improvement with treatment.
+These medications have to build up in your body to have an effect.
+Ketamine works much faster: its effects on depression, anxiety, and PTSD occur within hours of infusion, and it is about 75% effective - twice as good as traditional medications or treatments.

-Researchers are still not sure exactly how ketamine alleviates symptoms of burnout and CFS.
-One theory is that it reboots the nervous system, causing new connections to form between brain cells involved in emotion.
+Researchers have not yet established exactly how ketamine alleviates the symptoms of burnout and SAD.
+One theory is that it reboots the nervous system, causing new connections to form between brain cells involved in emotional mechanisms.

-“Recent data suggest that intravenous ketamine may be the most important breakthrough in antidepressant research in decades,” said Dr. Thomas Insel, director of the US National Institute of Mental Health.
+"Recent evidence suggests that intravenously administered ketamine may be the most important breakthrough in antidepressant research in decades," said Dr. Thomas Insel, director of the US National Institute of Mental Health.

-The "Expio" center, using its own developments and many years of experience of the neurological departments of the Research Institute of Gerontology of the Academy of Medical Sciences of Ukraine, on the basis of which we were organized, has developed an integrative multimodal program for the restoration of the psyche and brain in chronic fatigue, burnout, encephalopathy, and other consequences of chronic stress.
+The Expio Center, using its own developments and many years of experience of the neurological departments of the Gerontology Research Institute of the Academy of Medical Sciences of Ukraine, on the basis of which we were organized, has developed an integrative multimodal program for the restoration of the psyche and brain in case of chronic fatigue, burnout, encephalopathy and other consequences of chronic stress.

 The program is offered in two versions of a five-day block: